dfernandezm/moneycol/frontend/README.md

 # MoneyCol Frontend

 This is the frontend of the system.
-Written in React, Typescript, Graphql and `create-react-app`.
+Written in:
+- React
+- Typescript
+- Graphql
+- `create-react-app`
+- CREMA template

-## Run with CREMA template locally
+## Run with CREMA template

 CREMA template has been used and added as a `git submodule` (https://git-scm.com/book/en/v2/Git-Tools-Submodules) in order to keep it in a separate repo to get updates.